UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

     directory.
 Having each in their own directory is important so you can keep the logs from different machines from getting mixed up with each other.
 * Calls `process_client_logs.sh` on each client's set of logs to generate a set of temporary, intermediate files that are documented below.
+This needs to happen once for every set of client logs; you can just do it in the same loop that does the extraction above.
 * Calls `create_username_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a pie chart showing the usernames with the most failed logins.
+This and the following steps only need to happen once, and thus should _not_ be in the extraction/processing loop.
 * Calls `create_hours_dist.sh` which reads the intermediate files and generates the subset of an HTML/JavaScript document that uses Google's charting tools to create a column chart showing the hours of the day with